Po Klong Garai Temple: Legend of King Klong Garai

-According to legend, Po Klong Garai (Cham language : Dragon king of J'rai people) started life as a lowly cowherd, but became king of Champa by destiny, ruling wisely and for the good of the people.
+According to legend, Po Klong Garai (Cham language: Great water-dragon sovereign or Dragon king of J'rai people) started life as a lowly cowherd, but became king of Champa by destiny, ruling wisely and for the good of the people.
 When the Khmer of Cambodia invaded his kingdom, he challenged them to settle the matter peacefully in a tower-building contest.
 Po Klong Garai prevailed in the contest, thereby obliging the invaders to return home.
 After his death, Po Klong Garai became a god and protector of the people on earth; it is said that the tower he built in his contest with the Khmer is the tower that today is known by his name.

 History of the Temple

 The Cham King Jaya Simhavarman III (Viet: Chê Mân) is credited with constructing the tower in honor of Po Klaung Garai toward the end of the 13th century.
 However, the presence of several steles from an earlier period suggests that Jaya Simhavarman may merely have restored and added to structures that were already in place.

 An inscription, dated 1050, at Po Klong Garai commemorated the military victory of two Cham princes (presumably representing the northern dynasty of Indrapura headquartered near Mỹ Sơn) over the people of Panduranga in southern Champa.
 According to the inscription, the victorious princes celebrated by erecting two lingas and a victory column.